DrAlzahrani2025Projects/team1f25/README.md

 ---

+## Running the Application

+Follow these steps to get the application running on your local machine.

 ### Step 1: Remove the existing code directory completely

 Because the local repository can't been updated correctly, need to remove the directory first.